 The Braddock District has 49 parks and green spaces for residents and guests to enjoy.
-This alphabetical guide shares a bit about each of them.
+This alphabetical guide to the Lake Braddock Parks shares a bit about each of them.

 Ashford East Park, in Fairfax (4300 Guinea Road) is 3.8 acres situated entirely within the Woods of Ilda neighborhood.